Alec Martinez: Los Angeles Kings

-Martinez was drafted 95th overall by the Los Angeles Kings in the 2007 NHL Entry Draft while playing for Miami University.
+Martinez was drafted 95th overall by the Los Angeles Kings in the 2007 NHL entry draft while playing for Miami University.
 He made his professional debut for the Kings' American Hockey League (AHL) minor league affiliate, the Manchester Monarchs, in 2008.
 A year later, he was announced to the opening roster for the 2009–10 season with Kings, in which he played four games and had no goals and no assists on six shots on goal.

 He was sent back down to the Manchester Monarchs for the first 20 games of the 2010–11 season.
 On November 23, 2010, he was recalled by the Los Angeles Kings to replace the struggling Jake Muzzin.
 On November 24, Martinez scored his first NHL goal, on the power play, in 4–1 loss to the Montreal Canadiens at the Bell Centre against goaltender Carey Price.
 Martinez had his first multi-point game December 4, 2010, including a goal against Chris Osgood of the Detroit Red Wings in a 3–2 victory for the Kings.
 After joining the squad for the 2010–11 season, Martinez earned trust from former Kings Head Coach Terry Murray for solid offensive and defensive play, and that continued after Darryl Sutter replaced Murray in December 2011.

 On July 8, 2011, Martinez signed a two-year, $1,475,000 contract with the Kings.
 On June 11, 2012, the team won the Stanley Cup.

 With the 2012–13 NHL season being threatened by a lockout that ultimately wiped out half the season, on December 31, 2012, Martinez signed with the Allen Americans of the Central Hockey League.
 He played with them until the end of the lockout.

 Martinez was injured for 10 of the Kings' first 15 games of the 2013–14 season, but wound up returning as a regular on the Kings' defense, even contributing to the team's offense.

-He scored two series winners en route to the Kings' second Stanley Cup title – on June 1, 2014, Martinez scored 5:47 into overtime of Game 7 of the Western Conference Finals against the Chicago Blackhawks on goaltender Corey Crawford; 12 days later, in Game 5 of the 2014 Stanley Cup Finals against the New York Rangers, a shot by Tyler Toffoli, which rebounded off goaltender Henrik Lundqvist in double overtime, led to another Martinez goal.
+He scored two series winners en route to the Kings' second Stanley Cup title – on June 1, 2014, Martinez scored 5:47 into overtime of game seven of the Western Conference Finals against the Chicago Blackhawks on goaltender Corey Crawford; 12 days later, in game five of the 2014 Stanley Cup Final against the New York Rangers, a shot by Tyler Toffoli, which rebounded off goaltender Henrik Lundqvist in double overtime, led to another Martinez goal.
 The goal was scored with 5:17 left in double overtime as he became the 17th player to score the Cup-winning goal in overtime.
 He became the first to do it since Patrick Kane in 2010 and the first to do it at home since Bob Nystrom in 1980.

-On December 4, 2014, Martinez signed a 6 year $24 million extension with the Kings.
+On December 4, 2014, Martinez signed a six-year $24 million extension with the Kings.

-Playing a full 82 games for the only time in his NHL career (and one of only four defensemen on the team’s roster), Martinez recorded a career high 39 points in the 2016–17 season, his best season post-Stanley Cup Finals.
+Playing a full 82 games for the only time in his NHL career (and one of only four defensemen on the team’s roster), Martinez recorded a career high 39 points in the 2016–17 season, his best season post-Stanley Cup Final.